 This life-changing funding was cut earlier this year, but there is legislation currently in Congress that would restore this funding.
 The U.S.-Northern Triangle Enhanced Engagement Act would ensure foreign assistance funding moving forward for addressing the root causes of migration in Guatemala, Honduras, and El Salvador.

 This bill was passed the House by unanimous consent earlier this year and is now being considered in the Senate.
-Restoring lost foreign aid to these countries is part of a sustainable solution for addressing migration.
-Please contact your Senators and ask them to support restoring the funding that helps people in these countries stay safe at home.
+Please contact your elected officials and ask them to protect all foreign assistance programs.

-Top photo: Child living in the gang-controlled area of San Pedro Sula, Honduras. © 2019 World Vision, Helene Franchineau
+Top photo: Child living in the gang-controlled area of San Pedro Sula, Honduras. (©2019 World Vision/photo by Helene Franchineau)